 Since the LSAT being a multiple-choice test, you still have a 20% chance of selecting the correct answer even if you make a random guess.
 You are not penalized for incorrect answers on the LSAT so a 20% chance of selection the correct answer is infinitely better than leaving the question blank and having a 100% guarantee that you will not get the question correct.
 Be sure to flag questions that you guess on so that you can revisit them if you have extra time at the end of the section or in your blind review.

-Most test takers can sufficiently prepare for the separately administered Writing Section of the LSAT by practicing it once.
+Most test takers can sufficiently prepare for the separately administered LSAT Writing by practicing it once.
 If you feel comfortable with the section after practicing once under timed conditions then there is no need to practice more.
-Don’t waste your time completing the writing section for every PrepTest you take.
-For more information on the Writing Section see the Everything You Need to Know About the LSAT Writing Section blog post.
+For more information on the Writing Section see the Everything You Need to Know About LSAT Writing blog post.

 Get the Most Out of Your PrepTesting with Blind Review